 Do you enjoy learning science in a practical way?
 Do you have a particular interest in applications of science in medicine and clinical work?
 This course is designed to provide a specialised work related qualification that covers biology, chemistry and physics.
 If you work best through practical investigations and how science affects the world, you should consider this course.
 An ability to carry out and analyse scientific work are skills highly respected by employers and universities.

-Students will be expected to have a minimum of two GCSEs at grade B/6 and three GCSEs at grade C/4 including English Language and Mathematics at grade 4.
-You should also have Grade C in two Science GCSE subjects (Core Science and Additional Science or separate Science subjects).
+Students will be expected to have a minimum of two GCSEs at grade 6, grade 5 in two GCSE single Science subjects or Double Award and GCSE grade 5 in English Language or Mathematics.
+The remaining grades should be no less than grade 4.
 This course may be taken alongside A Level courses and may be more suited to learners with a strong profile of prior attainment in vocational studies.

 Links with other subjects:

 This course links well with PE, Sports Science, Psychology, Criminology, Health & Social Care as well as Mathematics.

 Students progress to study health care related programmes or biomedical sciences.
 It is an essential requirement for careers such as; occupational health, radiotherapy, physiotherapy, sports science or laboratory work.
 It combines well with Single Vocational A Level Health & Social Care and Children’s Play, Learning & Development, especially if you are considering going into nursing, midwifery or social care.

 We have up-to-date facilities in the science laboratories and state-of-the-art equipment.
 Lessons are varied and interesting and include a combination of theory, practical and assignment work.
 Scenarios set the scene for assignment work and are realistic and vocational in context.

 Students have the opportunity to attend Operating Theatre Live, funded by The Sixth Form and a bespoke STEM event designed to provide independent advice and guidance on a wide range of careers and courses in the scientific and medical fields.